caksoylar/zmk/docs/blog/2025-xx-xx-zephyr-4-1.md

 CONFIG_WS2812_STRIP=y
 ```

 If this is the only SPI device your shield uses, also remove the Kconfig flag enabling SPI (assuming it is present).
-It will be automatically re-enabled.
+It will be automatically enabled.

 ### Cirque Pinnacle Input Driver

 Upstream Zephyr now contains a driver for the popular small Cirque Pinnacle trackpads.
 To transition to the new upstream driver, instead of the [out-of-tree module](https://github.com/petejohanson/cirque-input-module), some small adjustments are needed.

-#### Remove Module References
+#### Remove module references

 Often, the out-of-tree module is referenced from the `west.yml` in user's repos.
 The entry pointing to the module should be removed from your `projects` list there.
 If building locally, be sure you are not adding the module directory to the `ZMK_EXTRA_MODULES` CMake parameter.

-#### devicetree Changes
+#### Devicetree changes

 The properties for the upstream driver can be found [here](https://docs.zephyrproject.org/4.1.0/build/dts/api/bindings/input/cirque%2Cpinnacle-i2c.html#dtbinding-cirque-pinnacle-i2c).
 The following changes are required when migrating: